 |3 × 15 min||4 Zone||X||7.5 min||1 Zone|

-The intervals in Zone 4 are beneficial for all cyclists, especially cyclists looking for a time trial specialty, thes mountain bikers and climbers.
+The intervals in Zone 4 are beneficial for all cyclists, especially cyclists looking for a time trial specialty, themountain bikers and climbers.

-This training advice focuses on the importance of going as hard as possible, but also of using your power meter to do it correctly from start to finish.
+This training tip focuses on the importance of going as hard as possible, but also using your power meter to get it right from start to finish.

 Training zone 5.
 V02 Max

 Zone five is very difficult and would be considered sprint training .
-This has obvious benefits for road racers, but it could also be used by time trial runners trying to increase their neuromuscular power.
+This has obvious benefits for road runners, but could also be used by time trial runners trying to increase their neuromuscular power.

-Short reps in hills of less than two minutes would be a good option here.
+Short hill reps of less than two minutes would be a good option here.

 These are very intense efforts, characterized by a maximum power that ranges between three and six minutes, 106 - 120% of FTP.

-The efforts are extremely difficult, they generate fatigue, but they are also some of the most beneficial and specific but they require some rest days in our training plan.
+Efforts are extremely difficult, they generate fatigue, but they are also some of the most beneficial and specific but require some days of rest in our training plan.